 Rigorous Opportunities for Young-children to Accelerate Language: Effects of the Sobrato Early Academic Language (SEAL) Model

-Project ROYAL teacher participants are trained in SEAL Model strategies, which research has shown to increase English Learner student achievement and language growth*.
+Project ROYAL teacher participants were trained in SEAL Model strategies, which research has shown to increase English Learner student achievement and language growth*.
 "There has been a spark that has gone off in my mind and heart.
 I've been so inspired by what I've seen and heard," stated a Project ROYAL teacher after participating in a SEAL Model Professional Development at her campus.
-In addition to providing professional development to participating teachers, the project also offers multiple opportunities for family engagement through classroom gallery walks and parent workshops.
-Finally, the project builds leadership capacity by including leadership and professional development for coaches, principals, and district leadership.
+In addition to providing professional development to participating teachers, the project also offered multiple opportunities for family engagement through classroom gallery walks and parent workshops.
+Finally, the project built leadership capacity by including leadership and professional development for coaches, principals, and district leadership.

-Project ROYAL comes in the wake of the passage of Proposition 58, which was embraced by voters in November 2016 and repealed restrictive English-only education for English Learners.
-In 2017, the State Board of Education adopted the English Learner Roadmap, which guides districts in understanding and educating linguistically diverse students.
+Project ROYAL came in the wake of the passage of Proposition 58, which was embraced by voters in November 2016 and repealed restrictive English-only education for English Learners.
+In 2017, the CA State Board of Education adopted the English Learner Roadmap, which guides districts in understanding and educating linguistically diverse students.
 As well, the State Superintendent recently launched Global California 2030, an initiative dedicated to expanding multilingual programs in public schools throughout the state.

 Visit our ROYAL scholars page for highlights of our program scholars.